Commercial-Computing-Semester-02/Car-Rodio-_-Web-Page/README.md

 All users can contact the Car Rodio institute using the querying form in the contact us page.

-#Software Architecture of this Web application.
+# Software Architecture of this Web application

 <img src="1.png" width="1000" height="500"/>